 Art.
-3 The Schools shall offer the following Ph.D. programmes:
+3 The Ph.D. programmes

-- a) Management (School of Management); - b) Economics and Finance (School of Economics and Political Sciences); - c) International Affairs and Political Economy (School of Economics and Political Sciences); - d) Organizational Studies and Cultural Theory (School of Humanities and Social Sciences jointly with the School of Management);
+- 1 The Schools shall offer the following Ph.D. programmes: - a) Management (School of Management); - b) Economics and Econometrics4(School of Economics and Political Sciences)5; - c) International Affairs and Political Economy (School of Economics and Political Sciences); - d) Organizational Studies and Cultural Theory (School of Humanities and Social Sciences jointly with the School of Management); - e) Law (School of Law); - Finance (School of Finance); - g) Computer Science (School of Computer Science)67.